We are looking for a partner

 We are not looking for investment but a viable partner to integrate our ARCEngine into the current Al environment.

-Over the past three years of development, we have now implemented both a POC and a POP, all working under an Al controller/matrix.
+Over the past two years of development and implementation of both a POC and a POP, we now have a finished product., working under an AI controller Matrix.

 In essence, we are letting Al train itself, but under a rule defined control matrix.